NINE-YEAR-OLD twins Hope and Imogen Brinkley had no regrets after getting their ponytails cut off for charity.

 “Raising money for the charity and sending their ponytails off for wigs is such a lovely thing to do.”

-Wendy Tarplee-Morris, 34, founded the Hereford-based Little Princess Trust in 2006 in memory of her daughter Hannah Tarplee, who died aged five in 2005, after suffering from Wilms’ tumour, which affected her kidney.
+Wendy Tarplee-Morris, 34, founded the Hereford-based Little Princess Trust in 2006 in memory of her daughter Hannah Tarplee, who died aged five in 2005, after suffering from Wilms’ tumour, which

 Ms Tarplee-Morris said: “We gratefully receive hair donations and encourage people to raise money to buy wigs for children.

 “When children undergo cancer treatments including chemotherapy and radiotherapy, they can lose their hair.
 Hospitals put families in touch with us.
 We have helped more than 1,200 children.”